jaybee111/gedepiar/README.md

 The custom translation entries are merged with the default translation entries.

 ## Notes

+The tool does **not** claim legal certainty.
+Please contact a lawyer for a legally compliant check of your web application.

 ## License
 This project is available under the [MIT](https://opensource.org/licenses/mit-license.php) license.